starwindz/swos-port/docs/ida2asm.md

 Lines in this section have the following form:
 ```
-<proc name>, <line number>
+<proc name>, <line number>[, <hook name>]
 ```

-Inside each procedure at a specified line number a call will be inserted to the function in the form of `<proc name>_<line number>`.
+Inside each procedure at a specified line number a call will be inserted to `<hook name>`, or to the function in the form of `<proc name>_<line number>` if hook name wasn't given.
 For example:

 ```
 GameLoop, 224
+PlayerDoingHeader, 157, PlayHeaderComment
 ```

-will cause a `call GameLoop_224` to be inserted at line 224 of `GameLoop` procedure.
-On the C++ side, `SWOS::GameLoop_224()` will be declared in the output header file.
+will cause a `call GameLoop_224` to be inserted at line 224 of `GameLoop` and `call PlayHeaderComment` at line 157 of `PlayerDoingHeader` procedure.
+On the C++ side, `SWOS::GameLoop_224()` and `SWOS::PlayHeaderComment()` will be declared in the output header file.

-Current limitation is one hook per procedure, but there are plans to lift it when a need for more arises, with possible customization of the hook procedure name.
+There are no limitations in number of hooks per procedure, as long as each line corresponds to exactly one hook.

 ## `no-break` markers